-- 1. The HEALTH DEPARTMENT is an independent contractor and is not an employee or agent of the DISTRICT.
-Nothing in this Agreement shall be interpreted to establish any relationship other than that of an independent contractor, between the DISTRICT and the HEALTH DEPARTMENT, its employees, agents, subcontractors, or assigns, during or after the performance of this Agreement. - 2.
-The DISTRICT assumes any and all risks of personal injury, bodily injury and property damage attributable to the negligent acts or omissions of the DISTRICT and the officers, employees, servants and agents thereof.
+1. The HEALTH DEPARTMENT is an independent contractor and is not an employee or agent of the DISTRICT.
+Nothing in this Agreement shall be interpreted to establish any relationship other than that of an independent contractor, between the DISTRICT and the HEALTH DEPARTMENT, its employees, agents, subcontractors, or assigns, during or after the performance of this Agreement.

+- 2. The DISTRICT assumes any and all risks of personal injury, bodily injury and property damage attributable to the negligent acts or omissions of the DISTRICT and the officers, employees, servants and agents thereof.
 The DISTRICT warrants and represents that it is self-funded for liability insurance, with such protection being applicable to the officers, employees, servants, and agents while acting within the scope of their employment with the DISTRICT.
-The HEALTH DEPARTMENT and the DISTRICT further agree that nothing contained herein shall be construed or interpreted as (1) denying to either party any remedy or defense available to such party under the laws of the State of Florida; (2) the consent of the State of Florida or its agents or agencies to be sued; and, (3) a waiver of sovereign immunity of the State of Florida beyond the waiver provided in Section 768.28, Florida Statutes. - 3.
-If either party initiates legal action including appeals, to enforce this Agreement, the prevailing party shall be entitled to recover reasonable attorney's fees, based upon the fair market value of the services provided.

-- The HEALTH DEPARTMENT shall allow public access to all project documents and materials in accordance with the provisions of Chapter 119, Florida Statutes. - Either party may terminate this Agreement at any time upon 120 days prior written notice to the other party.
-Within thirty days of a notice of intent to terminate this Agreement, both parties shall make good faith efforts to resolve any basis for the termination.
-If after sixty days, one or both of the parties to this Agreement still wish to terminate the Agreement, the HEALTH DEPARTMENT shall not accept any further applications under this Agreement.
-Except as otherwise agreed to by the parties, the HEALTH DEPARTMENT shall complete processing any pending application submitted to the HEALTH DEPARTMENT in accordance with this Agreement. - The terms of this Agreement may be extended, renewed amended or modified only by mutual consent of both parties and until reduced to writing. - If any part of this Agreement is judicially, administratively or otherwise determined to be invalid or unenforceable, the other provisions of this Agreement shall remain in full force and effect, provided that both parties agree that the material purposes of this Agreement can be determined and effectuated. - Failures or waivers to enforce any condition or provision of this 8.
-Agreement by the parties, their successors and assigns shall not operate as a discharge of, or invalidate, such condition or provision, or impair the enforcement rights of the parties, their successors and assigns. - This agreement states the entire understanding between the parties and supersedes any written or oral representations, statements, negotiations, agreements, rules, memorandums, letter or ordinances to the contrary.
+The HEALTH DEPARTMENT and the DISTRICT further agree that nothing contained herein shall be construed or interpreted as (1) denying to either party any remedy or defense available to such party under the laws of the State of Florida; (2) the consent of the State of Florida or its agents or agencies to be sued; (3) a waiver of sovereign immunity of the State of Florida beyond the waiver provided in Section 768.28, Florida Statutes. - 3.
+If either party initiates legal action including appeals, to enforce this Agreement, the prevailing party shall be entitled to recover reasonable attorney's fees, based upon the fair market value of the services provided. - 4.
+The HEALTH DEPARTMENT shall allow public access to all project documents and materials in accordance with the provisions of Chapter 119, Florida Statutes. - 5.
+Either party may terminate this Agreement at any time upon one hundred twenty (120) days prior written notice to the other party.
+Within thirty (30) days of a notice of intent to terminate this Agreement, both parties shall make good faith efforts to resolve any basis for the termination.
+If after 60 days, one or both of the parties to this Agreement still wish to terminate the Agreement, the HEALTH DEPARTMENT shall not accept any further applications under this Agreement.
+Except as otherwise agree by the parties, the HEALTH DEPARTMENT shall complete processing any pending application submitted to the HEALTH DEPARTMENT in accordance with this Agreement. - 6.
+The terms of this Agreement may be extended, renewed amended or modified only by mutual consent of both parties and until reduced to writing. - 7.
+If any part of this Agreement is judicially, administratively or otherwise determined to be invalid or unenforceable, the other provisions of this Agreement shall remain in full force and effect, provided that both parties agree that the material purposes of this Agreement can be determined and effectuated. - 8.
+Failures or waivers to enforce any condition or provision of this Agreement by the parties, their successors and assigns shall not operate as a discharge of, or invalidate, such condition or provision, or impair the enforcement rights of the parties, their successors and assigns. - 9.
+This agreement states the entire understanding between the parties and supercedes any written or oral representations, statements, negotiations, agreements, rules, memorandums, letter or ordinances to the contrary.
 The HEALTH DEPARTMENT recognizes that any representations, statements or negotiations made by the DISTRICT do not suffice to legally bind the DISTRICT in a contractual relationship unless they have been reduced to writing, authorized and signed by an authorized DISTRICT representative.
-This Agreement shall bind the parties, their assigns and successors in interest. - This Agreement shall become effective when it is fully executed by both 10. parties.
-The parties or their duly authorized representatives hereby execute this Agreement.
+This Agreement shall bind the parties, their assigns and successors in interest.